Puffballs (Calvatia, Bovista, Lycoperdon,Vascellum spp.)

 Puffballs

-Identifying Puffballs – a summary
+Identifying Puffballs –

 If you see a white globe that isn’t a golf ball, look for these details –

-• Round, or globular shape (may be mildly deformed).
+• Round, or globular shape (may be mildly deformed)

-• 2 – 10 cm in diameter (Calvatia can apparently get to softball size).
+• 2 – 10 cm in diameter (Calvatia can apparently get to softball size)

 • Bovista have an outer coating which flakes off in pieces leaving a smooth skin capsule.
 They also have a root-like attachment.